strimzi/strimzi.github.io/_posts/2023-10-11-kafka-consumer-client-essentials.md

 Select an appropriate partition assignment strategy, which determines how Kafka topic partitions are distributed among consumer instances in a group.

 Specify the strategy using the `partition.assignment.strategy` consumer configuration property.
-The **range** assignment strategy assigns a range of partitions to each consumer, and is useful when you want to process related data together.
+The **range** assignment strategy assigns a range of partitions to a consumer.
+Using this strategy, you can assign partitions that store related data to the same consumer.

 Alternatively, opt for a **round robin** assignment strategy for equal partition distribution among consumers, which is ideal for high-throughput scenarios requiring parallel processing.